-New York leaders agree on plan for 'congestion' charge on vehicles
+Manhattan drivers face congestion charge to fund subway repairs

 After London introduced a congestion charge, the number of bus riders in central London increased by 37 percent in the first year, and traffic congestion dropped by about a quarter, according to the Centre for Public Impact, a non-profit organization created by the Boston Consulting Group.

-Reporting by Jonathan Allen in New York; Editing by Alistair Bell
+Reporting by Jonathan Allen in New York; Editing by James Dalgleish